Codeinwp/carouFredSel-jQuery/README.md

 carouFredSel
 ============

 A circular, responsive carousel plugin built using the jQuery.
+See http://caroufredsel.dev7studios.com